 Elisa Interactive SL

-Are you a USA business providing services online to EU clients?
+Are you a USA or other non-EU business providing services online to EU clients?
 These might include software, eBooks, ClickBank products.
 Or are you in the telecommunications or broadcasting business?

 Do you sell in more than one of the 28 EU countries?